Skip to main content

 Expatriate Post or Quota Approval

-• Employer applies for an Expatriate Post or quota approval from relevant authorities.
+• Employer applies for expatriate post or quota approval from relevant authorities.

 Approval of Malaysia Work Permit

-• Visa approval letter issued for travel to Malaysia.
+• A Visa with Reference may be issued for travel to Malaysia where required.

 Applying for Malaysian Work Visa (Visa With Reference)

-• Visa-required nationals apply for a Malaysia Visa With Reference from the nearest Malaysian Embassy/Consulate.
+• Visa-required nationals apply for a Malaysia Visa With Reference from the nearest Malaysian Embassy or Consulate.

-• Non-visa-required nationals travel to Malaysia with the Visa Approval Letter.
+• Non-visa-required nationals may travel to Malaysia with the approval documents, subject to immigration procedures.

 Issuance of Work Permit

-• Upon arrival in Malaysia, the employee submits the passport to the Immigration Department.
+• Upon arrival in Malaysia, the employee completes the immigration endorsement process.

 Family Members and Work Visa

-• Only Employment Pass holders can bring family members.
+• Employment Pass holders may bring eligible family members, subject to the applicable Immigration rules.

-• Dependents allowed include spouse and dependent children under 21 through the Malaysia Dependent’s Pass.
+• Dependants commonly include the spouse and dependent children under 18 through the Malaysia Dependant Pass.

 Exemptions from Malaysian Work Visa

-Citizens of specific countries (listed) are exempt from applying for a Visa With Reference.
+Citizens of certain countries may be exempt from applying for a Visa With Reference, depending on nationality and the type of pass involved.

 Understanding the intricacies of Malaysia’s work permit system is crucial for foreign nationals seeking employment in the country.
 The process involves employer-initiated applications, regulatory approvals, and adherence to specific conditions for different permit types.
 Additionally, considerations for family members and visa exemptions contribute to a comprehensive understanding of Malaysia’s work permit landscape.